Sinkhole

 never before long when it ties me to its destruction,

-grows things inside of me I cannot eradicated or soothe.
+grows things inside of me I cannot eradicated or

-It can’t be another year without mercy,
+It cant be another year without mercy,

 another conviction, revelation